SBC (codec)

 SBC, or low-complexity subband codec, is an audio subband codec specified by the Bluetooth Special Interest Group (SIG) for the Advanced Audio Distribution Profile (A2DP).
 SBC is a digital audio encoder and decoder used to transfer data to Bluetooth audio output devices like headphones or loudspeakers.
 It can also be used on the Internet.
 It was designed with Bluetooth bandwidth limitations and processing power in mind to obtain a reasonably good audio quality at medium bit rates with low computational complexity.
 As of A2DP version 1.3, the Low Complexity Subband Coding remains the default codec and its implementation is mandatory for devices supporting that profile, but vendors are free to add their own codecs to match their needs.

 At CES 2020 the Bluetooth SIG announced LC3 as the successor of SBC.
 LC3 is used in the LE Audio protocol based on the Bluetooth 5.2 Core Specification.

 Design

 SBC supports mono and stereo streams, and certain sampling frequencies up to 48 kHz.
-Maximum bitrate required to be supported by decoders is 320 kbit/s for mono and 512 kbit/s for stereo streams.
-It uses 4 or 8 subbands, an adaptive bit allocation algorithm in combination with an adaptive block PCM quantizer.
-Frans de Bont has based the SBC audio codec on his earlier work, and – in parts – on the MPEG-1 Audio Layer II standard.
-In addition, the SBC is based on the algorithms described in the EP-0400755B1.
+The maximum bitrate required to be supported by decoders is 320 kbit/s for mono and 512 kbit/s for stereo streams.
+It uses 4 or 8 subbands and an adaptive bit allocation algorithm in combination with an adaptive block PCM quantizer.
+The codec's author, Frans de Bont, based the SBC audio codec on his earlier work, and – in parts – on the MPEG-1 Audio Layer II standard.
+In addition, SBC is based on the algorithms described in the EP-0400755B1.
 The patent owners wrote that they allow the free usage of SBC in Bluetooth applications with a goal of boosting the use of this technology.